2001–02 Detroit Pistons season

-For the season, the Pistons changed the colors of their primary logo to their traditional color scheme of red, white and blue, and also changed their uniforms.
-The logo and uniforms both remained in use until 2005.
+For the season, the Pistons changed the colors of their primary logo of a flaming horse head above the team's name with a basketball underneath, replacing the color teal with the team's traditional color scheme of red, white and blue; the team also changed their uniforms.
+The team's new primary logo, and new uniforms would both remain in use until 2005.